vsoch/proposal-jekyll/proposals/proposal-website.md

 ## Needs

-We will need a GitHub repository with support for running workflows to enable this.
+We will need a GitHub repository with support for running workflows to enable this, which is pretty easy to get since we have GitHub.